shayded-exe/tuneup-prime/README.md

 - Imports playlists created on smart consoles like the Prime 4 or SC6000
 - Automatically backs up library before running
 - Supports Engine 1.6.x
-- Cross platform
-  - Windows & macOS
+- Cross platform - Windows & macOS
-  - _macOS is untested._ The code is written to be compatible, but I don't have a mac to test on.
-If you have a mac, please let me know if everything works properly.

 If there's a feature you'd like added that would be useful to you, please open a [feature request](https://github.com/rshea0/enjinn/issues/new/choose)!